VeraDesc/nasa/README.md

 Nasa Space Apps Challenge 2016

-Journey to Mars
+Journey to Mars / Space Recreation
-->Space Recreation

 #WALK THE WORLD
 Take a break.
-Take a virtual walk on mother earth Virtual walks through places on earth
+Take a virtual walk on mother earth.

 # Summary
 What astronauts might really miss in space is being in nature.
 With our app they can choose a place on earth and take a virtual walk there.
 This virtual walk might not only be a distraction from the daily space routines but it also might have profound positive effects on their well being.